Understanding the General Linear Model (GLM) - Tutorial 2

 Just as with statistics on other data (such as behavioral data), we can use the same types of statistics (e.g, t-tests, ANOVAs) to understand brain activation differences and the choice of test depends on our experimental design (e.g., use a t-test to compare two conditions; use an ANOVA to compare multiple conditions or factorial designs).
 Statistics provides a way to determine how reliable the differences between conditions are, taking into account how noisy our data are.
 For fMRI data on single participants, we can estimate how noisy our data are based on the residuals.

 For example, we can use a hypothesis test to test whether activation for the Face condition (i.e., the beta weight for Faces) is significantly higher than for Hands (i.e., the beta weight for Hands).
 Informally, for each voxel we ask, “Was activation for faces significantly higher than activation for hands?”

 To answer this, it is insufficient to consider the beta weights alone.
 We also need to consider how noisy the data is, as reflected by the residuals.
-Intuitively, we can expect that the relationship between beta weights is more accurate when the residual is small.
+Intuitively, we can expect that the relationship between beta weights is more accurate when the residuals are small.

-Question 4: Why can we be more confident about the relationship between beta weights when the residual is small?
+Question 6: Why can we be more confident about the relationship between beta weights when the residual is small?
 If the residual were 0 at all time points, what would this say about our model, and about the beta weights?
-Think about this in terms of the examples in Questions 1 to 3.
+Think about this in terms of the examples in Questions 1,2 and 4.

-BrainVoyager implements these kind of hypothesis tests using a feature called contrasts .
+We can perform these kind of hypothesis tests using contrasts .
 Contrasts allow you to specify the relationship between beta weights you want to test.